CruiseDiva.com

 Carnival Liberty's array of traditional and alternative dining choices are as expansive as my waistline felt at the end of my cruise.

-The variety of casual dining choices include made-to-order omelets for breakfast and a wide variety of buffet items for lunch, as well as meat-carving and pasta stations and a Mongolian stir-fry buffet in the Art Nouveau styled Emile's Restaurant.
-In addition to the usual selections, there are Oriental dishes, a daily taste-of-nations specialty, coffee bar, a Pizza bar, outdoor Grille areas serving fresh burgers and grilled favorites, the Deli for just-made sandwiches, and a second level offering Fish & Chips (including Bouillabaisse cooked on the spot and calamari with Maui onion fritters).
-Several serving stations near the swimming pools dispense ice cream treats.
+The variety of casual dining choices include made-to-order omelets for breakfast and a wide variety of buffet items for lunch and dinner, as well as meat-carving and pasta stations and a Mongolian stir-fry buffet in the Art Nouveau styled Emile's Restaurant.
+In addition to the usual selections, there are Oriental dishes, a, coffee bar, Pizza bar, the Deli for just-made sandwiches, and a second level offering Fish & Chips.
+Serving stations near the swimming pools dispense ice cream treats.
+On either side of the entrance to the buffet restaurant are "Fun Ship" 2.0 additionsGuy's Burger Joint, where the burgers and fries are hand made, and BlueIguana Cantina, serving up made-on-the-spot tacos and burritos with your own selection of fillings.
 Try the Sushi Bar on Promenade Deck for freshly prepared sushi before dinner.
 Also on Promenade Deck, the Jardin Café serves specialty coffees and pastry treats for a nominal charge.

 Silver Olympian Dining Room

-Harry's, Carnival Liberty's supper club is a jewel—literally.
-Named for celebrated jeweler Harry Winston, the décor is enhanced by bejeweled lighting and vitrines set into the walls display fine jewelry (real gold, but, alas, faux stones).
-A combo plays for couples who want to take a spin around the dance floor between courses.
+Diamonds Steakhouse, Carnival Liberty's premium steakhouse is a jewel—literally.
+Originally named "Harry's" for celebrated jeweler Harry Winston, the décor is enhanced by bejeweled lighting and vitrines set into the walls display fine jewelry (real gold, but, alas, faux stones).
 For the $30 per person cover charge, it's one of the best restaurants—and dining bargains—at sea.
-Not only is the food exceptional (escargot, Russian caviar, lobster bisque, Alaskan king crab claws, grilled lamp chops, lobster, and several cuts of beef from 9 to 24 ounces), but the presentation is sophisticated and the atmosphere decidedly upscale.
+Not only is the food exceptional (escargot, lobster bisque, grilled lamp chops, a filet & lobster surf 'n turf combo, and several cuts of beef from 9 to 18 ounces), but the presentation is sophisticated and the atmosphere decidedly upscale.
 Don't miss this fine dining experience.
+As a bit of lagniappe, on the first night of our cruise a bottle of wine was included with dinner for the same per-person charge.

 For parents who want to share a romantic dinner for two, the Camp Carnival program and group evening babysitting solves the problem of child care.
 In addition to the many choices, Carnival Liberty offers the flexibility of dining whenever you are hungry—around the clock.
-Room service never closes and, while the choices are somewhat limited, a picnic on your private balcony is always a treat.
+Pizza is always available and room service never closes.
+While room service choices are somewhat limited, a picnic on your private balcony is always a treat.

 Staterooms

-Staterooms feature light wood cabinetry, pastel decor, mirrored accents, small refrigerator, personal safe for valuables, a sitting area with sofa, chair and table, and a hairdryer in a vanity/desk drawer.
-A new convenience is an additional open shelving unit next to the refrigerator that is not found on earlier Conquest-class ships.
+Staterooms feature light wood cabinetry, pastel decor, mirrored accents, small refrigerator, personal safe for valuables, vanity/desk with stool and drawers, a sitting area with sofa and table, a hairdryer in the top vanity/desk drawer.
+An additional open shelving unit next to the refrigerator that was not found on earlier Conquest-class ships adds storage for small items.
 Terrycloth bathrobes are provided for passengers' use during the cruise in all oceanview accommodations.
+Three sets of closet doors provide hanging space behind two of them and deep shelving behind the third.

 Nothing can ruin a vacation faster than a lumpy, bumpy bed with scratchy sheets and pancake thin pillow.
 To insure sweet dreams, Carnival provides more than a chocolate treat on your pillow.
 The exclusive "Carnival Comfort Bed" systems are simply heavenly.
 They start with plush mattresses and add soft and comfy duvets, upgraded pillows, and linens for a good night's sleep.